 If these signs are not there, they discard themselves from suffering from unwanted sexual behaviors, deeming them to not be as serious or harmful.

 You may be waiting for something really bad to happen to you to suggest that you are in fact addicted to your unwanted sexual behaviors.

 What you may not realize is that there are smaller, more subtle signs around you that also point out to the same problem suggesting that you are in fact struggling with your unwanted sexual behaviors.

 – Racing to snatch the phone out of your family member’s hands, because of what’s on the browser history, and feeling guilty and anxious.

 – Feeling nervous about someone using your computer because you’re afraid of pornographic images popping up

-– Anticipating and preplanning in your head the next time you’re going to engage in your sexual behaviours
+– Anticipating and preplanning in your head the next time you’re going to engage in your sexual behaviors

-– Lying to get out of family commitments just to be alone at home to engage in your unwanted sexual behaviours
+– Lying to get out of family commitments just to be alone at home to engage in your unwanted sexual behaviors

 – Slipping into watching pornography a couple of times and thinking it as nothing serious